This manual is for Eclector version 0.12.0.

 eclector.reader:read

-Clients that want to override or extend the default behavior of some
+.
+Clients that want to override or extend the default behavior

 standard object and provide a method on that generic function,